savetheclocktower/daubjs/docs/lexer.md

 When converting the rebuilt tree to HTML, Daub will emit `spans` with `class` attributes that match the lexer’s `name` properties (except for `raw: true` rules), but you can override this with the `scopes` property if the rule’s name isn’t a suitable value for `class`.

 The `renderLexerTree` function from `Utils` will convert lexer output to HTML, but you’ll probably want to use `balanceAndHighlightByLexer` instead.
 It works like `balanceByLexer`, but returns both a string index and the HTML serialization of the lexer tree.

+This is ideal because you still have to use the lexer to determine the bounds of the match, so it makes the most sense to render the HTML at the same time to prevent wasted work.
 Since the `index` callback passes a `Context`, you can use that to store the HTML output and retrieve it in an `after` callback:

 ```js
 let JSX_TAG_ROOT = new Grammar({